Western Animation: Around the World with Willy Fog

 - You really don't want to engage Rigodon in a fight.

 - Fog, especially if he has his walking stick with him.

 - Even Tico has his moments of badassery, usually if someone's threatening Rigodon.

-- Distressed Damsel: Princess Romy upon first meeting.
+- Damsel in Distress: Princess Romy upon first meeting.
 She was about to be burned alive.

 - Everything's Better with Princesses: Specifically, Princess Romy.
 She's not an aristocrat by birth, but she gain her title by marriage.

 - Expository Theme Tune: "Hey, now the story must go on, 'cause a lot of time has gone, we must be ready to go away.
 Eighty days around the world..."